 There are more than 800 approved designs from the Nostalgia era.
 Everything from Sal Taibi’s Spacer to Jay Jackson’s Top Banana; Lou Mahieu’s Zeek to Ron St. Jean’s Ramrod; T-Bird to Y-Bar.

 Join the Nostalgia movement!
-Download a copy of the NFFS Rule Book and a Nostalgia Power Eligible Design List.
+Download a copy of the NFFS Rule Book (2022-2023) and a Nostalgia Power Eligible Design List (2022-2023).
 The rulebook details all you need to know about Nostalgia rules, eligible engines and construction techniques.
-The design list provides some particulars of each model design, including wingspan, plans sources, and designers.
+The design list provides some particulars of each model design, including wingspan, designers, and sources for plans.
 Check out the plans available from the NFFS shop.

 The Nostalgia Rubber program was approved for competition beginning January 1, 2002.
 The new category consists of two events: 1) Small Nostalgia Rubber and 2) Large Nostalgia Rubber.